East Norfolk Railway: History

 The plans for the East Norfolk Railway's Aylsham, Cromer and North Walsham lines were first deposited in 1859.
 The line opened as far as North Walsham in 1874, but was in an incomplete state – with neither crossing keeper's cottages or goods sheds being finished.
 This contributed to a lack of early cash flow, and liquidity, delayed the extension to Cromer.
 A temporary railhead was opened at Gunton on 29 July 1876.
 Gunton station, and the crossing keeper's cottages to the south, were built by Lord Suffield to blend into the estate.
 The single track railway between Norwich and Cromer being finally opened for the summer of 1877 – although the lightly constructed sand embankments were noted as a concern by the line's inspector.
 At this time, North Walsham contributed 68.5% of the line's receipts.

 The East Norfolk Railway Act 1864 (27 & 28 Vict. c. cxxii) included plans for a line to Aylsham, diverging south of Wroxham station.
 In 1876 this plan was revived, and modified, to leave the main line north of Wroxham station.
 The branch line diverged on a tight 10 chain curve at Wroxham Junction.
 A large granary was provided at Aylsham, stables were provided at Coltishall for the malt trade and a local man paid for a large shed at Buxton.
-The Great Eastern Railway had taken control of the East Norfolk Railway in 1881, before this line was completed.
+The Great Eastern Railway had taken control of the East Norfolk Railway by the Great Eastern and East Norfolk Railways Act 1881 (44 & 45 Vict. c. xxxvii) before this line was completed.
 The branch joined the Great Eastern Railway's line from Dereham to Fakenham at Broom Green, where there was a 20 chain curve.
 The complete line opened in 1882.

 Although nominally independent, the East Norfolk Railway was operated by the Great Eastern Railway from the start of services, and soon passed into ownership of the latter company.
 Fares on the line, along with goods rates, were harmonized with, and set by, the Great Eastern Railway.